rebelsky/sams-assorted-musings-reflections/another-month-2018-08.md

 [21] I still think that "Personalized education that makes you smile" would be a fun tagline for `grin.edu`.

+[22] Although it's currently at <https://jrebelsky.wordpress.com>, it may soon move to <http://j.rebelsky.com>.

+[23] Middle Son reports that he is musing not because of the class, but because friends wanted regular reports on his time abroad.
+He also tell me that I *did* inspire him a bit.
+I had assumed that his tagline was a joke.

-[22] I don't want a new job.
+[24] I don't want a new job.
 But I know that job seekers often use LinkedIn to promote themselves and that prospective employers sometimes use LinkedIn to find employees.

-[23] SIGCSE isn't quite out of the way.
-I still have to review papers [24].
+[25] SIGCSE isn't quite out of the way.
+I still have to review papers [26].
 I may have to contribute to the SIGCAS pre-conference proposal.
 And I likely have to work on the student volunteer software.
-Nonetheless, my primary writing for SIGCSE is out of the way for now [25].
+Nonetheless, my primary writing for SIGCSE is out of the way for now [27].

-[24] Or, more precisely, meta-review papers.
+[26] Or, more precisely, meta-review papers.

-[25] I'll have more editing and writing to do if the papers are accepted.
+[27] I'll have more editing and writing to do if the papers are accepted.
 But that won't be for more than a month.

-[26] In case you didn't catch it:  One goal is to read something relevant each weekday; the other goal is to muse about some of the things I read.
+[28] In case you didn't catch it:  One goal is to read something relevant each weekday; the other goal is to muse about some of the things I read.
 Perhaps there is also a third goal, which is to muse about some of the articles that have accumulated.

-[27] In fact, I moved them when writing this musing.
+[29] In fact, I moved them when writing this musing.

-[28] It's good to realize that although I feel a bit stressed right now, it's nothing close to how I felt at that time.
+[30] It's good to realize that although I feel a bit stressed right now, it's nothing close to how I felt at that time.

 ---

 *Version 1.0 released 2018-09-02.*

-*Version 1.0.1 of 2018-09-02.*
+*Version 1.1 of 2018-09-03.*